lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 > Client requests are submitted by use of the POST method.

-> Servers MUST use the 200 response code for successful responses.
+> Servers MUST use the 2XX response codes for successful responses.

 > Clients MAY attempt to send HTTP requests using TLS 1.2 {{TLS}} or later, although servers are not required to support TLS.
 If